DigitalNaut/ESLint-Plugin-Tutorial/README.md

 npm test
 ```

+## Try it yourself

+You can inspect the code above in a real project by forking this repo and running it locally.

 ## Disclaimer

 The base tutorial was created with the [Universal Primer](https://chatgpt.com/g/g-GbLbctpPz-universal-primer) plugin by Siqi Chen for ChatGPT v4o, but was manually edited for accuracy and specificity for Jest and ES Modules.
 Additional assistance was provided by Codeium for clarity and autocompletion.